 Where does the protein in whole grain bread come from?

-Breads made with whole grains usually have little sugar or fat, but there is a moderate amount of fiber and carbohydrates.
+Bread that is made with whole grains usually has little sugar or fat, but there is a moderate amount of fiber and carbohydrates.
 The main ingredient in whole grain bread is whole wheat flour, which is where most of its protein content is derived.